ShaochenYu/first_app/README.md

 == README

-This is my first application for Ruby on Rails
+This is my first application for Ruby on Rails created by scaffolding